Vahaz/social-friends-plugin/README.md

 This plugin also use Bundle features, allowing to make Language files to translate plugin's messages.

+## Archived
 This is my first public plugin, this serves more of a display project rathen than a commercial project.

-Use this plugin at your own risk, the plugin might encounter bugs.
-It should work tho.
+Use this plugin at your own risk, you might encounter bugs.

 ## Permission
 | Permission Node | Default | Description |